 Before COVID-19, I tutored students at libraries and learning centers.
-When Illinois shut schools last March, I switched to online tutoring, adding a socially distanced option at a local park when the weather warmed up.
+When Illinois shut schools in March 2020, I switched to online tutoring, adding a socially distanced option at a local park when the weather warmed up.
 I also relied on COVID-19 guidelines issued by health departments at the state and national level to make decisions about services.

 As a result of this experience, I’ve learned a lot about what works, and what doesn’t.

 For the Spring 2021 semester, students may register for remote tutoring.
 As the weather warms up and the COVID-19 situation improves, I will make additional socially distanced options available.
 (See guidelines, below.)

 Please contact me for more information or to discuss your individual tutoring needs.

 Remote tutoring is the safest option and has proven to be effective for many students.
 For new students in the local area (and depending on the weather!), I’m happy to schedule a socially distanced outdoor visit for introductions before starting remote sessions.

 Health Risk: No virus risk for students or tutor.

 Session Length: Generally 1 hour weekly is a minimum to make progress.
 Young students and students with special needs may do better with two 30-minute sessions per week.

 - Writing location with a desk or other workspace free of noise or distractions.

 - Computer laptop (with functioning monitor, microphone, speakers, and camera).